DEIB-GECO/ARDS_H-CPAP_ML/README.md

 to develop and evaluate a Machine Learning (ML) system able to predict the failure of H-CPAP therapy on ARDS patients.

 ### Methods:
-The EMR provides demographic information, blood tests, and vital parameters of all hospitalizations of patients who are treated with H-CPAP and diagnosed with ARDS.
+The Vimercate Hospital EMR provides demographic information, blood tests, and vital parameters of all hospitalizations of patients who are treated with H-CPAP and diagnosed with ARDS.
 This data is used to create a dataset of 720 records and 38 features.
 Different ML models such as Random Forest, XGBoost, SVM, and Linear Regression with LASSO are iteratively trained in a cross-validation fashion.
 Furthermore, we apply a classification threshold calibration method